PrimaveraDeveloper/lithium/howto/howto-generated-code.md

 ### Generated Code

-The code generated for microservices as multiple forms and multiple languages:
+The code generated for microservices has multiple forms and multiple languages:

 - C# code
 - XML files